spike-rabbit/element/docs/components/progress-indication/result-details-list.md

-# Result Details List
+# Result details list

-The **Result Details List** component allows to visualize a set of steps as part of a procedure or process as well as their current status.
+The **result details list** component allows to visualize a set of steps as part of a procedure or process as well as their current status.

 ## Usage ---